seznam/ima/docs/basic-features/controller-lifecycle.md

 ## `setMetaParams()` *@server/client*

 Callback used to configure the meta attribute manager.
-The method is called after the the controller's state has been patched with the all loaded resources from the [`load()`](#load-serverclient) method and the view has been rendered.
+The method is called after the controller's state has been patched with the all loaded resources from the [`load()`](#load-serverclient) method and the view has been rendered.

 `setMetaParams()` method receives following arguments: